PWC or Modern ZW Controller chip replacement for

 It must be stressed that if you do not feel comfortable with opening up and working on your ZW, then please take it to a local service center.
 This procedure is done at your own risk.

-The procedure involves opening up the controller, removing the circuit board and replacing the chip in location U2.
+The procedure involves opening up the controller, removing and replacing the chip in location U2.
 These directions should give you an idea how this is done.
-Although some folks can replace the chip without removing the circuit board, it can be very difficult and possibly cause the chip to be installed improperly if great care is not taken.
 The chip I received from Lionel was marked ZWPC S01.HEX.
 Contact Lionel service for the chip or in some cases they have sent out a whole new circuit board.

 ZW1